Snowfable/home-ed-resources/online-meetups.md

 {% include_relative nav.md %}

 # Online Meetups
 Social distancing?
 Self isolation?
 With kids who are missing their friends?
 Here's some free or affordable and, crucially, safe ways that children can interact online.
-Feel free to share!

 ## Lichess